Lelasf/Lelasf/README.md

 - 👨‍💻 All of my projects are available at this github profile

-- 💬 I’m currently Learning Front-end web development - **JavaScript, HTML, CSS**
+- 💬 I’m currently Learning Front-end web development - **React.js**

 - 🔭 I’m looking for job opportunities